How Long to Cook Prime Rib?

 Cooking time for prime rib depends on several factors, including the size and weight of the roast as well as the desired doneness.
 Most experts recommend cooking at 225 degrees Fahrenheit to ensure consistent results each time.
 Generally speaking, it takes around 30 minutes per pound for medium-rare doneness and slightly longer for medium or medium-well doneness.

-I prefer to cook for a couple of hours using the 225-degree oven because, for the best meat, you need to have patience.
+I prefer to cook for a couple of hours in a 225-degree oven because patience is key to the best meat.

 In a 225-degree F oven: